-Chocolate is a delicious treat for humans, but it isn't a suitable treat for dogs.
-Chocolate toxicity is a common problem seen in dogs, and it often stems from accidental ingestion.
-While chocolate is toxic to dogs, the level of toxicity depends on the type of chocolate, how much they ate and how big the dog is.
-Let's take a closer look at what happens if a dog eats chocolate and what you should do.
+Sure, it's a delicious treat for humans, but why can't dogs eat chocolate?
+Chocolate toxicity in dogs is a common problem, and it often stems from accidental ingestion.
+While chocolate is toxic to dogs, the level of toxicity depends on the type of chocolate, how much they ate, and how big the dog is.
+Let's take a closer look at what happens if a dog eats chocolate and what to do if your dog eats chocolate.

 Understanding Dogs and Chocolate: Is It Harmful?